khulnasoft/khulnasoft/doc/dev/background-information/web/browser-extension-release-process.md

 Steps:

 1. On your terminal and run the command `pnpm --filter @sourcegraph/browser build`.
-1. Build will generate an Xcode project under `./sourcegraph/client/browser/build/Sourcegraph for Safari`.
+1. Build will generate an Xcode project under `./sourcegraph/client/browser/build/Khulnasoft for Safari`.
    1. If you run into Xcode related errors, make sure that you've downloaded Xcode from the app store, opened it and accepted the license/terms agreements.
 1. Open the project using Xcode.
 1. Navigate to the General settings tab.
-1. Select the target `Sourcegraph for Safari`.
+1. Select the target `Khulnasoft for Safari`.
    1. Change `App Category` to `Developer Tools`.
    1. Increment the `Version` & `Build` numbers.
 You can find the current numbers on the [App Store Connect page](https://appstoreconnect.apple.com/apps/1543262193/appstore/macos/version/deliverable).
-1. Select the target `Sourcegraph for Safari Extension`.
+1. Select the target `Khulnasoft for Safari Extension`.
    1. Increment the `Version` & `Build` numbers.
 You can find the current numbers on the [App Store Connect page](https://appstoreconnect.apple.com/apps/1543262193/appstore/macos/version/deliverable).
 1. Open `Assets.xcassets` from the file viewer and select `AppIcon`.
 We need to upload the 512x512px & 1024x1024px version icons for the Mac Store.
 Drag & drop the files from [Drive](https://drive.google.com/drive/folders/1JCUuzIrpNrZP_uNqpel2wq0lwdRBkVgZ) to the corresponding slots.
 1. On the menu bar, navigate to `Product > Achive`.
 Once successful, the Archives modal will appear.
 If you ever want to re-open this modal, you can do so by navigating to the `Window > Organizier` on the menu bar.
 1. With the latest build selected, click on the `validate` button.
-1. Choose `SOURCEGRAPH INC` from the dropdown and click `next`.
+1. Choose `KHULNASOFT INC` from the dropdown and click `next`.
 1. Make sure uploading the symbols is checked and click `next`.
 1. Make sure automatically managing the signing is checked and click `next`.
    1. If this is your first time signing the package, you need to create your own local distribution key.
 1. Once the validation is complete, click on the `Distribute App`.
 1. Make sure `App Store Connect` is selected and click `next`.
 1. Make sure `Upload` is selected and click `next`.
-1. Choose `SOURCEGRAPH INC` from the dropdown and click `next`.
+1. Choose `KHULNASOFT INC` from the dropdown and click `next`.
 1. Make sure uploading the symbols is checked and click `next`.
 1. Make sure automatically managing the signing is checked and click `next`.
 1. Validate everything on the summary page and click `upload`